jhauschild/sphinx_cfg_options/test.rst

 -------

 Consider a factory producing vehicles.
-It can define the following config with a `.. cfg:config:: Vehicle` directive:
+It can define the following config with a ``.. cfg:config:: Vehicle`` directive.

 .. cfg:config:: Vehicle